Street-Light-Consulting/street-light-consulting.github.io/_services/executive-strategy.md

 ## Tags
 Executive Coaching · Virtual COO · Business Strategy · Operations Consulting · Leadership Clarity

-## Schedule an Executive Clarity Call

-Use the form below to share what’s most important for us to focus on.
-Your responses remain confidential and are used only to tailor your session.

 <form action="https://formspree.io/f/mldpwzwy" method="POST" class="clarity-intake-form">
-  <h3>Executive Clarity Call – Intake Form</h3>
+  <h3>Schedule an Executive Clarity Call</h3>
+  <p>Use the form below to share what’s most important for us to focus on.
+Your responses remain confidential and are used only to tailor your session.</p>
   <p><em>“Plans fail for lack of counsel, but with many advisers they succeed.” — Proverbs 15:22</em></p>

   <label>Name:<br><input type="text" name="name" required></label><br>